inside immigration information about marriage green cards and work visas in America

 Concerning the I-751 Receipt number, the “Notice of Action” letter that contains the I-751 receipt number doesn’t work on the USCIS online case status system.
 Many clients tell me, “I cannot find my I-751 case status by the USCIS’ online inquiry system.
 I entered the I-751 receipt number for my petition and all I got was the response “we cannot find your I-751 receipt number in our system.”

-The USCIS online case status system is fairly new, and the USCIS techs have not figured out how to get the I-751 receipt numbers to get uploaded.
+The USCIS techs have not figured out how to get the I-751 receipt numbers to get uploaded.
 The good news is that the receipt number on your Biometrics appointment letter (which you receive after the first I-751 receipt) contains a second number called an “application number” that should work on the online update system, but sometimes you need to give it some time for the USCIS to update their system to recognize the receipt number on the Biometrics appointment letter.

-The USCIS regulations state that, “Currently, a conditional resident who files an I-751 Petition receives a Form I-797 Notice of Action, extending his or her status as a conditional resident for a 1-year period.”
-The Form I-797 receipt also states that the conditional resident’s travel and employment are authorized for that 1-year period.
+The USCIS regulations state that, “Currently, a conditional resident who files an I-751 Petition receives a Form I-797 Notice of Action, extending his or her status as a conditional resident for a 2 year period.”
+The Form I-797 receipt also states that the conditional resident’s travel and employment are authorized for that 2 year period.